burlesona/httppromise/Readme.md

 and frameworks, such as Ruby's Rack framework, provide convenience methods for checking this header, and a lot of code relies on these convenience methods to determine if a request is "ajax" or not.

-Since this header is not standard, the browsers don't set it, and neither does HTTPromise.
+Since this header is not standard, the browsers don't set it, and neither does HttpPromise.
 But that means that if you are, for example, using a ruby rack-based webserver and you write a method like this:

 ```ruby